 Of course, that’s not to suggest that chefs in this beautiful part of the world are turning their backs on Southern Spain’s culinary roots.
-Traditionally, local cuisine was heavily influenced by the region’s Islamic heritage; rice, lemons, oranges, olives, and vines were introduced by the Moors, as well as many new vegetables and spices.
-Today’s firmament of talented chefs make full use of this wonderful gastronomic legacy, updating age-old recipes with gusto and pizazz to create inventive combinations that are guaranteed to impress even the most cynical of food critics.
+Traditionally, local cuisine was heavily influenced by the region’s Islamic heritage; the Moors introduced rice, lemons, oranges, olives, and vines as many new vegetables and spices.
+Today’s talented chefs make full use of this wonderful gastronomic legacy, updating age-old recipes with gusto and pizazz to create inventive combinations that are guaranteed to impress even the most cynical of food critics.
 However, not all the restaurants in the region make the grade.
-So Cellar Tours has prepared a guide to some of the most decadent, exciting and mouth-watering destinations that visitors to Touring Southern Spain should be sampling.
+So Cellar Tours has prepared a guide to some of the most decadent, exciting, and mouth-watering destinations that visitors to Touring Southern Spain should be sampling.

-Three Michelin starred Aponiente is undoubtedly one of Europe’s finest seafood restaurants, a testament to the vision and incredible skill of owner Angel Leon and Head Chef Juan Luis Fernandez.
+Three Michelin-starred Aponiente is undoubtedly one of Europe’s finest seafood restaurants, a testament to the vision and incredible skill of owner Angel Leon and Head Chef Juan Luis Fernandez.
 Together, they have created something exceptional, a temple of molecular gastronomy that focuses not on the rarest of fish and flavors but instead champions the lesser-known varieties, such as Herring, Pollock, and ling.
-The setting, however, is straightforward enough – a thoroughly modern, airy, and bright dining room, where diners are offered two tasting menus dedicated to Leon’s love of seafood, in addition to a mammoth 27-course option.
-Fernandez’s cooking is both inventive and playful, so expect such delicacies as cumin oysters, marinated dogfish, and shrimp Tortilla.
-Moreover, the service is utterly exceptional, polished, accommodating, and yet not remotely cold or stuffy.
+The setting, however, is straightforward enough – a thoroughly modern, airy, and bright dining room, where diners are offered two tasting menus dedicated to Leon’s love of seafood and a mammoth 27-course option.
+Fernandez’s cooking is inventive and playful, so expect delicacies like cumin oysters, marinated dogfish, and shrimp Tortillas.
+Moreover, the service is exceptional, polished, accommodating, and not remotely cold or stuffy.
 Oenophiles won’t feel disappointed either; Angel Leon has put together a carefully curated list full of both fine wines and more esoteric options from across the Spanish heartland.

-Atrio is a place that tests a gastronomes’ ability to control his or her superlatives – where else in Spain could you hope to encounter such remarkable cooking, paired with over two hundred pages of fine wines from across the globe.
-Situated in the beautiful city of Caceres, Atrio is run by master Head Chef Tono Perez, a man widely considered to be one of Spain’s most celebrated culinary geniuses.
-Today, Perez offers his guests two tasting menus – traditional Atrio classics and new creations – focusing on precise, imaginative yet not overwrought cooking that omits some of the more outlandish flavors adopted by his peers.
-Indeed, every dish that Perez creates is essentially a poem, a blend of textures and flavors that are just so beautifully put together they must be sampled to be believed.
-Divine creations such as Jamon with squid and curry sauce, careta – pork, crayfish, and duck consume – and the divine torta del casar with quince ice-cream, which is an extraordinary local cheese made from sheep’s milk.
+Atrio is a place that tests a gastronome’s ability to control his or her superlatives – where else in Spain could you hope to encounter such remarkable cooking paired with over two hundred pages of fine wines from across the globe.
+Situated in the beautiful city of Caceres, Atrio is run by master Head Chef Tono Perez, a widely considered one of Spain’s most celebrated culinary geniuses.
+Today, Perez offers his guests two tasting menus – traditional Atrio classics and new creations – focusing on precise, imaginative, yet not overwrought cooking that omits some of the more outlandish flavors adopted by his peers.
+Indeed, every dish that Perez creates is a poem, a blend of textures and flavors that are so beautifully put together they must be sampled to be believed.
+Divine creations such as Jamon with squid and curry sauce, careta – pork, crayfish, and duck consume – and the divine torta del casar with quince ice cream, which is an extraordinary local cheese made from sheep’s milk.

 And if that wasn’t enough, Atrio boasts one of Europe’s most extensive wine cellars, stocked full of rarities, curiosities, and literally the finest (and most expensive) wines ever made.
 An essential stop on any visiting gastronomes journey through Southern Spain.

 Welcome to Seville’s greatest restaurant – Abantal.
 It is run by the only chef in Seville to hold a Michelin star, Julio Fernandez Quintero, a man utterly obsessed with only using the finest, freshest ingredients to update Andalusian classics with aplomb.
-Yet, Quintero’s cooking is never fussy or impenetrable; on the contrary, there is a welcome, understated approach to both the food and the restaurant itself, which is situated on a nondescript side-street far from Seville’s historic center.
+Yet, Quintero’s cooking is never fussy or impenetrable; on the contrary, there is a welcome, understated approach to the food and the restaurant itself, situated on a nondescript side street far from Seville’s historic center.
 You could start with the Iberian pork and codfish “paella,” followed by lamb neck stuffed with chards stewed and apple and fennel salad.
-Finish with mango cannelloni stuffed with a piece of cheese and white chocolate mousse and lemongrass soup.
+Finish with mango cannelloni stuffed with a piece of cheese and white chocolate mousse, and lemongrass soup.
 And for hard-core gastrophiles, there are seven and even nine-course tasting menus with appropriate wines paired with each course.
-Service is thoroughly professional and courteous, while the wine list is both extensive and very reasonably priced.
+Service is professional and courteous, while the wine list is extensive and reasonably priced.

 “Designer tapas” is the term most often used to describe the wonderfully bold creations at Seville’s perennially popular tapas bar.
-For this is no ordinary Andalusian hole in the wall; its owners have turned a historical culinary tradition into exquisite and innovative little portions, literally exploding with flavor.
+This is no ordinary Andalusian hole in the wall; its owners have turned a historical culinary tradition into exquisite and innovative little portions exploding with flavor.
 This is one of Seville’s most fashionable tapas bars – while others might be happily low-key and good quality, this place is pushing the boundaries on all sides.
-Some of the delicious creations include yema and foie gras, marinated sardines with aubergine and yogurt or carpaccio with spinach, artichokes, and Manchego cheese.
-With a great choice of Sherry by the glass and fine service, it all adds up to a truly five-star experience.
+Some of the delicious creations include yema and foie gras, marinated sardines with aubergine and yogurt, or carpaccio with spinach, artichokes, and Manchego cheese.
+The great choice of Sherry by the glass and fine service add up to a truly five-star experience.